pranavdulepet/echelon-ai-workflow/README.md

 ## Testing and evaluation

-There is a scenario harness and a small test suite under `backend/tests`:
+There is a scenario example set and a small test suite under `backend/tests`:

 - `backend/tests/scenarios.json` contains representative natural-language queries:
   - updating dropdown options on an existing form
   - adding conditional field requirements
   - creating a new form with specific fields
 - `backend/tests/run_scenarios.py` runs the agent against these queries and prints the resulting change-sets.
-- `backend/tests/test_resolver_examples.py` checks deterministic resolver behavior against the three canonical examples (options update, snack form, employment logic).
+- `backend/tests/test_resolver_examples.py` checks deterministic resolver behavior against the three standard examples (options update, snack form, employment logic).
 - `backend/tests/test_invariants.py` runs end-to-end queries through the full agent and asserts invariants on the resulting change-sets (shape, required fields present, update/delete IDs exist), using the cached schema.

-Run the harness and tests with:
+Run the tests with:

 ```bash
 cd echelon-ai-workflow/backend